siyarora17/siyarora17/README.md

-## Hi there 👋
+## Hi there ✌︎�

-Student at Washington and Lee University
+Student at Washington and Lee University ☀︎

-Mathematics, Economics, and Computer Science 🌱
+Mathematics, Economics, and Computer Science ⚛︎♎︎⅀

-Super excited to learn more about computer science! 😄
+Super excited to learn more about computer science!☺︎